- 1 Objectives

 It was a warm and stormy night on July 23rd, 2017.
 The EG office was quiet as one TA was pulling a late night shift to prepare the classroom for the next morning’s lab.
 There was a loud crash in the background.
 The room went dark.
 The next morning, there was police tape engulfing the entire room.
 Someone had murdered Roy, and now it is up to you to find his killer.

-It is up to you to find the killer before this case gets cold, and the murderer is never found.
+It is up to you to find the killer before this case gets cold, and the murderer gets away.

 Part 1: Biological Dimensional Analysis

-- Obtain a piece of string and make a knot at the point of the length of your foot.
+- Obtain a measuring stick and measure the length of your foot.

 - Repeat steps for each member in group.

-- Compare the ratios of each body part ratios within the group.
+- Compare the ratios of each body part ratios within the group, and determine the average foot to arm length ratio.

 Using the average ratio of each person, approximate the dimensions of the murderer using the image below, taken at the scene of the crime.

-- If a precipitate forms (cloud material), then the blood type is Blood type A. If the liquid appears to be more diluted (more liquidity), then the vial is not Blood type A.
+- If the solution has a reaction to the indicator (bubbles or becomes cloudy), then the blood type is positive for that type.
+If the liquid appears to be more diluted (more watery or thin), then the sample is not that blood type

 - Following a similar procedure as in training, carefully obtain the murder weapon.

-- Carefully apply the iron filament at the rim of the hammer, using a piece of white paper to catch the excess filament.
+- Carefully apply the iron filament at the rim of the glass weapon, try not to waste filament.

 - Using the Magic wand, carefully remove the excess filament.